 Masoor Daal: What does a vegetarian diet generally mean?
 Dal, rice, vegetables and chapatti.
 But if a question arises on just one dal then what should people who eat vegetarian food do?
 But it is a fact that there is one pulse which is considered non-veg.
-In Hinduism, lentils are classified as tamasic food.
+In Hinduism, red lentils are classified as Tamasic food.
 In Hindu religion, it is prohibited to eat tamasic things like garlic and onion etc. Because they are considered equivalent to non-vegetarian food.
 That is why sages, saints and Brahmins do not eat these things.

 Read this also- Bhopal accident: Why did Arjun Singh leave Union Carbide chief Warren Anderson, questions arise even today